Return IEP Home

 To avoid denied claims, it is the provider’s (school districts) responsibility to verify eligibility before submitting claims to MHCP.
 It is important to verify a child’s eligibility at least monthly.
 In most cases, MHCP coverage is determined on a month-to-month basis.

-Schools will be responsible for 100% of the cost of IEP health-related services provided to children who do not meet the MHCP eligibility requirements.
+Schools will be responsible for 100 percent of the cost of IEP health-related services provided to children who do not meet the MHCP eligibility requirements.

 On the eligibility response: